musevlt/mpdaf/doc/installation.rst

 .. note::

-   You will need a C compiler (e.g. gcc or clang) to be installed for the installation to succeed (see below).
+   If binary wheels are not available for your OS/Python version, you will need a C compiler (e.g. gcc or clang) to be installed for the installation to succeed (see below).

+   If you want to use specific compilation options (compiler, OpenMP, cfitsio path), you can do so by using ``pip install --no-binary mpdaf mpdaf`` and prepending environment variables (CC, CFLAGS, etc.).

 MPDAF can also be installed with extra dependencies (Numexpr, fitsio) with::